"The books celebrate the very meaningful idea of friendship."—Amy Poehler's Smart Girls

-In The Nocturnals: The Hidden Kingdom, animals in the valley start to trip on the crumbling ground beneath them, water disappears, and disembodied voices are heard.
-Everyone assumes the forest is under an evil spell.
+In the fourth middle grade chapter book, The Hidden Kingdom, animals in the valley start to trip on the crumbling ground beneath them, water disappears, and strange voices are heard.
+Everyone assumes the forest is under a spell.
 However, it’s a group of veiled creatures—a chameleon, stick bugs, leaf bugs, and other assorted camouflaged insects—that are upset because they want the valley’s recognition for their hard work in preventing a drought.
-The Nocturnal Brigade—Dawn, Tobin, and Bismark—solve this mystery and unites the forest.
+The Nocturnal Brigade—Dawn, Tobin, and Bismark—solves this mystery and unites the forest.

 What People Are Saying

 Wacky illustrations and another plot, that twists and turns and teeters with cliff-hangers, will keep fans enthralled.

 The series addresses bullying and empathy in an easy, accessible way, and the books are meant to be read aloud.